Lerderderg Gorge

 The Lerderderg Gorge is in Victoria, Australia and largely within the Lerderderg State Park.
 The Lerderderg River which emerges from the Great Dividing Range has cut a deep gorge as it winds toward the southern plains.
-It is suggested that the name Lerderderg is perhaps a corruption of the Wurundjeri word "Larderdark," from 'larh' -stone house and 'dark' -peppermint gum.
+It is suggested that the name Lerderderg is perhaps a corruption of the Wurundjeri word "Larderdark," from "larh", meaning "stone house", and "dark", meaning "peppermint gum".